 - Section Cleaning Program cleans all city sewer lines 18" or smaller once every 4 years, or 538,941 feet annually.
-In 2015, the department will have completed the 4th cycle of section cleaning.
-Specific sections of the collection system may be placed on a routine maintenance program (described below), recommended for lining with the CIPP (Cured-in-Place-Pipe) Program, or placed on the Chemical Root Control Program. - Preventive Maintenance Program scheduled cleaning of sewer mains due to specific targeted problems such as grease, roots, or paper into monthly, 3-month, 6-month, or annual cleaning.
+In 2015, the department completed the 4th cycle of section cleaning.
+Specific sections of the collection system may be placed on a routine maintenance program (described below), recommended for lining with the CIPP (Cured-in-Place-Pipe) Program, or placed on the Chemical Root Control Program. - Preventive Maintenance Program scheduled cleaning of sewer mains due to specific targeted problems such as grease, roots, or paper into monthly, 3-month, 6-month, or annual cleaning. - Outside contractors associated with the Ecoflow Rapid Rainwater Reduction Program and the CIPP Program cleaned an additional 64,375 feet of sanitary sewers.